Loading

 • be a member of a terrorist organisation

 • train with, fund, support or associate with a terrorist organisation.
-See Terrorist organisations for more information.
+For more information, see Terrorist organisations and State sponsors of terrorism.

 The Criminal Code also sets out offences relating to people who fight for armed groups overseas.
 It is an offence to: